An Introduction to Advising at MHC

 - Learn about the needs and preparation of your advisees

 - Know the curriculum and requirements and know where to refer students

 - Clarify the terms of your advising relationship from the start

 It is best to help first-year students develop their own individualized "advising team".
 This requires follow-up meetings, within the first two weeks of classes, at mid-semester, during official advising periods, and toward the conclusion of the semester.
 Guide students toward appropriate additional mentors and advisors, including internship advisors in the Career Development Center, faculty from other disciplines, staff members, and peer advisors in the residence halls.

 Every faculty member advising new first-year students will receive the following material:

 - Advisee folder with email address of advisee

 - High school transcript (if available)

 - Big Picture semester calendar

-New advisees and their email addresses are visible in the ISIS Advisee Summary.
-For their first semester here, their names will appear in bold on the ISIS display, so that they will be easy to spot.
-You'll find their pre-registration choices on ISIS under Advisee Details in the pull-down menu: SCHED Student Schedule; you'll also find the Advising Information form, if they filled it out, on the same pull-down menu: (IIFA New Advisee Info).
+New advisees and their email addresses are visible in the Advisee Summary in MyMountHolyoke.
+For their first semester here, their names will appear in bold on the display, so that they will be easy to spot.
+You'll find their pre-registration choices under Advisee Details in the pull-down menu: SCHED Student Schedule; you'll also find the Advising Information form, if they filled it out, on the same pull-down menu: (IIFA New Advisee Info).
 We hope that this will be useful during your meeting with them.
 Many students reveal important information on these forms.